tjebo/perimetry/README.md

 ### 3. “Mind the gap” function

-Function that completes inputs, that are not stored in the original device output, but that are ‘imputable’.
+Function that completes inputs, that are not stored in the original device output, but that are ‘imputable’

 E.g., Response \[y/n\] not saved in MAIA files, but imputable from the staircase values